BYD vs Geely: Which Chinese Brand is Better?

 Understanding the Background: Two Different Philosophies

-Before comparing these giants directly, it’s essential to understand their origins and trajectories.
+Before comparing these giants directly, it helps to understand their origins and trajectories.
 BYD (Build Your Dreams) started as a battery manufacturer in 1995 before expanding into automobiles in 2003.
-This battery heritage remains central to their DNA, especially in the electric vehicle revolution.
-The company’s unique vertical integration—controlling battery production, cell design, and vehicle manufacturing—gives them competitive advantages that few competitors can match.
+That battery heritage remains central to its DNA, especially in the electric vehicle revolution.
+BYD’s unique vertical integration — controlling battery production, cell design, and vehicle manufacturing — gives it competitive advantages few rivals can match, allowing it to offer aggressive EV pricing while maintaining healthy margins through its own Blade Battery technology.

-The global automotive industry’s future lies in electrification.
-In this domain, BYD holds an unmistakable advantage.
+The global automotive industry’s future lies in electrification, and in this domain BYD holds an unmistakable advantage.
 The company has become the world’s largest EV manufacturer by sales volume, surpassing Tesla in recent years.
-This isn’t luck—it’s the result of their battery heritage and continuous innovation.
+This isn’t luck — it’s the result of its battery heritage and continuous innovation.

 BYD’s Electric Vehicle Ecosystem